mbadarmunir/InSARLite/docs/source/tutorials/turkey-case-study.md

 1. Set start date to capture sufficient pre-failure baseline
 2. Set end date to include the failure event and some post-failure data
 3. For this study: Start ~early 2023, End ~late 2024

-**Recommended**: For landslide monitoring, include at least 12-18 months of data.

 ### Step 2.4: Query Available Data